Out of Space and Time

-Out of Space and Time is a collection of fantasy, horror and science fiction short stories by American writer Clark Ashton Smith.
+Out of Space and Time is a collection of fantasy and horror short stories by American writer Clark Ashton Smith.
 It was released in 1942 and was the third book published by Arkham House.
 1,054 copies were printed.
 A British hardcover appeared from Neville Spearman in 1971, with a two-volume paperback reprint following from Panther Books in 1974.
 Bison Books issued a trade paperback edition in 2006.

 The stories for this volume were selected by the author and were considered by him to be his best fantasy and horror stories to date.
 The collection contains stories from Smith's major story cycles of Averoigne, Hyperborea, Poseidonis, and Zothique.
 Smith had wanted to call the collection "The End of the Story and Other Stories", but acceded to Derleth's suggestion, an allusion to Edgar Allan Poe's "Dream-Land".

 Contents

 Out of Space and Time contains the following tales: